 What are friends for?
 Who do we count among our friends?
 What are the ethical benefits and ethical dilemmas that occur in friendship?
 How do friendships contribute to our character and identity?
 What is the role of friendship in a good life?
 We will explore some of the ways philosophers have tried to answer these questions beginning with Aristotle and moving historically through such thinkers as Cicero, Seneca, Montaigne, C.S.
 Lewis, and several more contemporary philosophers who are taking a renewed interest in friendship.
 This is an introductory half-semester course in the first half semester.
-No prerequisite.
+No prerequisite, but open to junior or senior majors only with permission of the instructor.